 Battery

-Every new Chevrolet has a Delco Freedom[®] battery.
-You never have to add water to one of these.
-When it's time for a new battery, we recommend a Delco Freedom battery.
+Your new vehicle comes with an ACDelco Freedom[®] battery.
+When it's time for a new battery, we recommend an ACDelco Freedom battery.
 Get one that has the replacement number shown on the original battery's label.

 Vehicle Storage